 PITCH YOUR BOOK TO A LITERARY AGENT:

 Emily Williamson is a literary agent and the founder of Williamson Literary.
-In fiction she seeks writing that sings rather than tells; lyrical or experimental writing is welcome (but not always); unusual and unforgettable characters; unique settings; know your voice and tone; stories where place is a character too; adventure, international, sci-fi or science inspired, magical realism, page-turners.
-For children’s, she seeks stories that talk up to children, that inspire and build confidence; cleverness and humor; not interested in verse unless it is metrically correct and without lazy rhymes; magic, wonder, girls and boys that don’t fit the mold, good world-building.
-Prefers middle grade over YA or picture books.
-Nonfiction interests: history, sports, science, environmental, biographies, motivational (i.e. work that informs or inspires social change or advocates for women & minorities, business strategies for aspiring entrepreneurs); solid author platform.
-Currently looking for science or adventure/travel narratives.
+In adult fiction she is looking for lyrical prose, stories with unique settings, adventure, international, fantasy/sci-fi or science inspired, magical realism.
+For children’s, she seeks stories that talk up to kids, that inspire and build confidence with cleverness and humor.
+Prefers middle grade over YA; no picture books.
+Nonfiction interests: history, sports, science, environmental, narrative, and a solid author platform.
+Currently looking for science or adventure/travel narratives in the vein of books such as Shadow of the Silk Road or The Sports Gene.
 Learn more about Emily here.

 Deborah Grosvenor is a literary at The Grosvenor Literary Agency.
 The agency’s emphasis is on strong, serious, interesting nonfiction.
 Deborah is interested in: narrative nonfiction in the categories of history, biography, politics, current and foreign affairs, memoir, food, health, science, the environment and travel.
 For fiction, she is simply interested in great storytelling, especially in an historical context.
 Learn more about Deborah here.